 A Backyard Habitat is a transformation of your garden into a place that provides the things wildlife need to live there.
 You also ‘reduce the civilization’ there to make it more welcome and safe for small, beautiful creatures.
-My mother did this in 1970 in the suburbs of Los Angeles and I have established a wildlife habitat now that we live here in the country in the Sierra Foothills.
+My mother did this in 1970 in the suburbs of Los Angeles and I have established a wildlife habitat now that we live here in the country in the Sierra Foothills of California.

 What I mean by applying for a Certified Wildlife Habitat, I guess, is that I will vow to be a steward of this land while I’m living here on our land in the Sierra foothills.
 If you look into which plants were in your area before it was civilized, so o speak, the native birds, butterflies and bees will soon return to you.
 They just need familiar plants to lie near,…to use for a ‘host’ plant and feed from through their life cycle.

 The National Wildlife Federation certification program can easily be followed to make a sustainable habitat for the wildlife in your area.
 But why?

 Whether it’s an apartment balcony or a 20 acre property, it’s fascinating, and joyful, to be able to watch the birds and insects thrive in your garden.
 Provide food, water and shelter as well as reduce the amount of chemicals you use in the garden, then just wait and watch!

 These are the things to provide in your new backyard habitat: